wynonawan/OptionQuantLab/README.md

 \Theta_{\text{put}} = \frac{\partial P}{\partial T} = -\frac{S N'(d_1) \sigma}{2 \sqrt{T}} + r K e^{-r T} N(-d_2)
 $$

+You can calculate all these greek values by adding `--run-greeks` command option as,

 ```
 python run_pricing_analysis.py --run-greeks
 ```

 With default values, or if you specify a company `-c`, this code will return a table with all the greek values.
 Below is an example for the default values